tytydraco/yessleep/out/There_is_something_horrible_living_in_the_oceans_hadal_zone.md

 A moment of static, followed by a reply.
 “Yes Dr. Schmidt?
 What news from the briny depths?
 Over.”

 “We are now about…” I double checked the depth gauge “five kilometers down, a little over halfway.
-So far no signs of life, but we’ve still got quite a way to go so I’ll keep the cameras rolling.
+So far nothing too interesting, but we’ve still got quite a way to go so I’ll keep the cameras rolling.
 How’s the weather up there captain?
 Over.”

 “It looks like a little bit of rain is coming in Dr. Schmidt, but nothing I’d be too worried about.
 What’s it like down there?
 Over.”